kinngh/shopify-node-mongodb-next-app/SETUP.md

     - In your third terminal window (preferrably in your IDE), `npm run dev` or `npm run start` depending on how you want to test your app.

 - [ ] Next.js 12
-    - Next.js 12 brings in a lot of experimental features (as of October '21) like the Rust compiler, React Server Side Rendering and more.
-This can be configured from `next.config.js`
+    - Next.js 12 brings in a lot of experimental features like the Rust compiler, React Server Side Rendering and more.
+This can be configured from `next.config.js`.
+    - The experimental Rust compiler can be turned off by specifying `swcMinify: false` in `next.config.js`